Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Traveling waves

 Owing to the hypothesis \eqref{hyp waves per} and to the normalization, we find that the sequence $(\phi_n)_{n\in \N}$ is equicontinuous.
-Owing to the Ascoli-Arzelà theorem, we find that, up to a subsequence, it converges to some $\phi_{\infty} \in C^0_{per}(\R^N)$ that satisfies
+The Ascoli-Arzel\`a theorem gives us that $\phi_n$ converges up to extraction to some positive $\phi_{\infty} \in C^0_{per}(\R^N)$ that satisfies

 The uniqueness of the principal periodic eigenvalue implies that $\ol \lambda = \l(\rho,c)$, hence the result. \end{proof}